hb-Ling/My-Quantum-Chem-code/README.md

 # My-Quantum-Chem-code
-Basic quantum chemistry code, mainly in Python.
+Basic quantum chemistry code, mainly in C++ and Python.